top of page

 Writing is about connection, not content

-Think of AI writing as junk food: easy, cheap, full of detrimental nutrients your brain urges you to swallow to get its shot of dopamine.
-But after reading it, you’re left with a weird sensation: you’re not satiated.
-In fact, you feel bloated and unsatisfied.
+Think of AI writing as junk food: quick, cheap, and full of harmful nutrients that your brain craves for a dopamine hit.
+But after reading it, you’re left with a strange feeling: you’re not satiated.
+In fact, you feel bloated and unsatisfied

 If AI content is junk food, human writing is a homemade meal

 Now, think of your favorite novel.
-You remember words, sentences that hooked you and forced you to keep turning the pages.
-You wanted to know how Phileas Fogg could go around the world in 80 days, or if Elizabeth Bennett would end up with Mr. Darcy.
-Those stories moved you because the writers took the time to craft a moving narrative, with compelling characters, all the while challenging expectations of storytelling.
+You remember words and sentences that hooked you and made you want to keep turning the pages.
+You wanted to find out how Phileas Fogg could travel around the world in 80 days, or if Elizabeth Bennett would end up with Mr. Darcy.
+Those stories moved you because the writers took the time to craft a compelling narrative, with interesting characters, all while challenging expectations of storytelling

 If AI content is junk food, human writing is a homemade meal: thoughtfully planned, carefully prepared, and served with pride.
 When shared, it creates moments people remember, moments that feel personal and meaningful.

-In the era of constant fast-catching attention, you have two options for attempting to spread your word: follow the trend, oversaturate the web with generic, empty content... or craft something that will force someone to stop doomscrolling and feel a genuine connection to your story.
+In an age of constant, rapid attention shifts, you have two options for spreading your message: follow the trend and flood the web with generic, empty content... or create something that will make someone pause their doomscrolling and feel a genuine connection to your story

 If you want words that resonate instead of just filling space, that’s the kind of story I’m ready to craft with you.